Back to Blogs

 Mortgage Forbearance Effect on Credit Scores

-Be aware that the CARES Act does NOT cover borrowers with privately-owned mortgages.
+The CARES Act did NOT cover borrowers with privately-owned mortgages.

 How to Apply for Mortgage Forbearance